vicramon/ember-tutorial/chapters/ember-route.md

 `this.controllerFor('controllerName')` will get that controller object.
 Sometimes you may want to get the model for that controller, in which case you would do `this.controllerFor('controllerName').get('model')`.

-Route objects are your friend.
+Route objects are your friends.
 You'll find that all of their hooks are extremely handy when you start trying to do fancy things in your app.